Physics-50/Module-2/docs/week3.md

 You can now directly read off the best fit value of viscosity $$\eta$$, with uncertainty, from the quoted fitting parameter called $$b$$.
 You will learn in Module 3 how fitting parameters are determined, but for now you are free to just report the value and uncertainty, remembering to follow the [sig fig rules](https://physics-50.github.io/Module-1/week3#reporting-data-with-significant-figures) described in Module 1.
 In this example, using the default fake data shown in the figure above, we would find that $$\eta = 0.605 \pm 0.017~\mathrm{Pa}\cdot\mathrm{s}$$.

-If you are unsure how the significant figures were deermined please follow the link to review the [sig fig rules](https://physics-50.github.io/Module-1/week3#reporting-data-with-significant-figures)].
-In this case the leading digit of the uncertainty is a 1 so two digits are kept: 0.017.
-Since the uncertainty is quoted to the “thousandths” decimal place the viscosity should also be quoted to the “thousandths” decimal place so it is quoted as 0.605.
+(If you are unsure how the significant figures were determined please follow the link to review the [sig fig rules](https://physics-50.github.io/Module-1/week3#reporting-data-with-significant-figures).
+Here the leading digit of the uncertainty is a 1 so two digits are kept: 0.017.
+Since the uncertainty is quoted to the “thousandths” decimal place the viscosity should also be quoted to the “thousandths” decimal place, so it is quoted as 0.605.)

 ## Week 3 To-Do Summary